 Adult Education Budget

-In August 2019, the West Midlands Combined Authority (WMCA) took over responsibility for the Adult Education Budget (AEB) and how it is delivered.
-For the year 2020/21, this budget is £128m.
+In August 2019, the WMCA took over responsibility for the Adult Education Budget (AEB) and how it is delivered.
+For the year 2020/21, this budget entails £128m.

 We align our AEB to priority individuals, communities and sectors to drive up skill levels, provide sustainable employment and enhance skills at higher levels, eventually improving productivity across the region.
 We fund education for residents across the region through a range of delivery providers.

 We are committed to deliver:

 - An increase in the amount of Level 3 provision offered in priority sectors to 3,600 from a baseline of 1,500.

 - An increase in provision leading to actual employment with new sector-based work academies offering pre-employment training linked to employer vacancies to at least 4,500 adults.